EricChristopherDee/Networking_Notes/README.md

 • TXT used to be used for extra information pertaining to the domain, but now sometimes is used for odd situations with data, or mail

+• A domain can be up to 127 levels of subdomain

+• Each domain section can be 63 characters long, and a complete FQDN (fully qualified domain name) is limited to 255 characters